Curry powder: History

-British traders introduced the powder to Meiji Japan, in the mid-19th century, where it became known as Japanese curry.
+British traders introduced the powder to Meiji Japan, in the mid-19th century, where it became known as "Japanese curry", and evolved into a distinct dish.

 Etymology

-In the West, the word "curry" is a broad reference to various Indian curries prepared with different combinations of spices in the Indian subcontinent.
-The sauce like component characterized with "curry" has been derived from the Tamil word kaṟi meaning 'sauce' or 'relish for rice', and finds synonyms with other regional references to local dishes evolving over thousands of years in the Indian subcontinent, such as "jhol", "shorba" and "kalia".
+In the West, the word "curry" is a broad reference to various Indian dishes prepared with different combinations of spices in the Indian subcontinent.
+The sauce-like component characterized by "curry" has been derived from the Tamil word kaṟi meaning literally 'sauce' or 'relish for rice', and finds synonyms with other regional references to local dishes evolving over thousands of years in the Indian subcontinent, such as jhol, shorba and kalia.

 Ingredients

 A number of standards on curry powder have been defined.
 Most outline analytical requirements such as moisture, ash content, and oil content as well as permissible additives.
 Some also define a number of expected ingredients.

 In the United States, curry powder is expected to contain at least these ingredients: turmeric, coriander, fenugreek, cinnamon, cumin, black pepper, ginger, and cardamom.

-The 1999 East Asian standard (EAS 98:1999) does not define an ingredient baseline.
+The 1999 East African Standard (EAS 98:1999) does not define an ingredient baseline.
 A newer 2017 draft from Uganda does require turmeric, coriander, cumin, fenugreek and mustard.

-The Indian (FSSAI), Pakistani (PS:1741-1997), and international (ISO 2253:1999) standards do not define a baseline of essential ingredients.
+The Indian (FSSAI), Pakistani (PS:1741–1997), and international (ISO 2253:1999) standards do not define a baseline of essential ingredients.